 auth_required error in the account's details:

 - If a disconnection occurs, have the user return to Link.

 - The user can re-establish the connection by simply selecting Reconnect.
 No need to re-submit login credentials!

 Some payroll systems require users to reset their passwords periodically.
 When this occurs, an

 expired_credentials error will be shown in the account's details.

 - When credentials expire, have the user return to Link.

-- On the account's login screen, a Forgot password? button will take the user to their payroll system's platform.
-After the user resets their password, they need to return to Link and enter their updated credentials to re-establish the connection.
+- On the account's login screen, a Login help button will take the user to their payroll system's platform.
+After the user resets their username or password, they need to return to Link and enter their updated credentials to re-establish the connection.

 Visit our Sandbox Testing Guide for more information on error testing in Console.